awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 ### Load the DWDATE Table Using DATEFORMAT<a name="tutorial-loading-load-dwdate"></a>

-In this step, you will use the DELIMITER and DATEFORMAT options to load the DWDATE table\.
+In this step, you use the DELIMITER and DATEFORMAT options to load the DWDATE table\.

 When loading DATE and TIMESTAMP columns, COPY expects the default format, which is YYYY\-MM\-DD for dates and YYYY\-MM\-DD HH:MI:SS for time stamps\.
 If the load data does not use a default format, you can use DATEFORMAT and TIMEFORMAT to specify the format\.